 DIY Self-Watering System or Plant Nanny: What’s Better?

 DIY Self-watering systems are not always a big effort and work quite well.
-However, most of them are only meant for shorter periods such as 1-2 weeks, and only a few of them for 2-3 weeks.
+However, most of them are only meant for shorter periods, such as 1-2 weeks.

-Also, I have made the experience that these self-watering systems even work too well and keep the soil almost constantly humid or even soaked.
-In my opinion, they only work well for tropical or other plants that can deal with a lot of water.
-Many more arid plants prefer soil that is drier.
+What is more, I have made the experience that these self-watering systems work too well and keep the soil almost constantly humid or even soaked.
+In my opinion, they only work well for plants that can deal with a lot of water.
+More arid plants prefer drier soil.

-During short times of 1-2 weeks, a suboptimal watering of your plants does not damage them drastically.
-So, even if a plant gets a bit too much water during that time through a self-watering system, it will be fine when you come back.
+During a short time away, suboptimal watering of your plants does not damage them drastically.
+It will be fine when you come back.

-Rule of Thumb: I recommend using a self-watering system when gone for shorter periods of 1-2 weeks.
-When away for 3 weeks or longer, I’d definitely prefer to have a plant nanny or a foster plant parent look after them.
+Rule of Thumb: I recommend using a self-watering system when gone for 1-2 weeks.
+When away for 3 weeks or longer, I’d prefer to have a plant nanny or a foster plant parent look after them.

 What to Do About Your Plants When Back?